Commemorating the establishment of the greatest multi-national city in North America

 Founding and the Unity of the City of New York

-The history of this colony is rich with greatness and good and, like any other culture, is riddled with sadness and sin.
-The upcoming events are meant to honor and commemorate all of their stories; the triumphs, struggles, sacrifices, oppressions, successes, and greatness.
+The history of this colony is rich with greatness and good, and like any other culture, is riddled with sadness and sin.
+The upcoming events are meant to honor and commemorate all of their stories: the triumphs, struggles, sacrifices, oppressions, successes, and greatness.
 Even though New Amsterdam was a Dutch colony, the diversity of people instinctively integrated their cultures together.
-There were conflicts along the way, but ultimately they united and built a new city in a new land.
+There were conflicts along the way, but ultimately, they united and built a new city in a new land.

 Join us in sharing the history of this great city in our upcoming events.